Keerthana-Vinod/Minis-/foodproject/README.md

 # Food Analysis App

 A modern web application for analyzing food nutritional content with instant visual feedback.
+The Fast Api server will serve this at / endpoint

 ## Features